AnyObject/OAT/README.md

 # OAT
 ### Description
-Open Automatic Trading - A fully automatic trading platform with machine learning capabilities
+Open Automatic Trading - A fully automated trading platform with machine learning capabilities

 ###Features
   - Combinations of any trading strategies and machine learning algorithms.